-You will also be able to include your lost wages, property damages, and the loss of future earnings as part of your economic damages.
+You will also be able to include your lost wages, property damage, and the loss of future earnings as part of your economic damages.

 What to Expect in Dealing with the Insurance Company

-Instead, let your Boise accident injury lawyer handle the negotiations on your behalf so that there is no risk of your being taken advantage of by avaricious insurance adjusters.
+We don’t recommend dealing with the insurance company on your own.
+Insurance adjusters have a reputation for short-changing claimants.
+Instead, let your Boise accident injury lawyer handle the negotiations on your behalf so that there is no risk of your being taken advantage of by insurance adjusters.

 Will I need to go to court?

 Most cases are able to be settled in the negotiations process.
 There are some cases, however, where the insurer refuses to come to a reasonable agreement or fails to negotiate completely.
-In such a case, we are more than prepared to bring your claim in front of a judge or jury.
+In such a case, your lawyer is more than prepared to bring your claim in front of a judge or jury.

 Can I afford an attorney?

 At Craig Swapp & Associates, you can.
-We work for our clients for a contingency fee.
-This means that you don’t have to pay a dime unless or until we win your case.
+Our lawyers work for our clients for a contingency fee.
+This means that you don’t have to pay a dime unless or until your attorney wins your case.
 Then, our agreed-upon payment will come directly out of your awarded compensation so you don’t have to be concerned with making a payment later.

 My child was involved in an accident.
 Can I sue on their behalf?

-Parents can absolutely be advocates for their children who have been injured in an accident.
+Parents can absolutely be advocates for their children who have been injured in an accident by suing on their behalf.
 As minors, children are unable to bring a claim forward for themselves, but that does not mean their age renders them ineligible for the same compensation an injured adult would be entitled to.